PLEASE NOTE THAT YOU MUST MEET WITH THE INTERNSHIP COORDINATOR DR. DANIELLE MCGURRIN BEFORE ARRANGING AN INTERNSHIP.

 - Interns will also be exposed to the administrative requirements of federal law enforcement.

 Please note that ATF requires that you apply two terms ahead of the term you want to do your internship.
 If you are interested in interning with this agency, contact Dr. Danielle McGurrin before contacting ATF

-- They have a wide variety of divisions in their office such as patrol, criminal, fish and wildlife, arson, lottery as well as sex offender registration.
-They can provide ample opportunities for a variety of interests.
+- We have a wide variety of divisions in our office such as patrol, criminal, fish and wildlife, arson, lottery as well as sex offender registration.
+So we can provide ample opportunities for a variety of interests.

 CLARK COUNTY SHERIFF'S OFFICE

 - Indicate your interest.
-In past, interns have experienced detective division, ID, they offer a broad range of experience.
 Eager for interns interested in crime analysis.